Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/trainers.rst

                                                                                      model, error function and stopping criterion -- into a trainer.
 :doxy:`Perceptron`                        :doxy:`KernelExpansion`                    Kernelized perceptron -- tries to find a separating hyperplane of
                                                                                      the data in the feature space induced by the kernel.
-:doxy:`RFTrainer`                         :doxy:`RFClassifier`                       Implements a random forest of CART trees,
+:doxy:`RFTrainer`                         :doxy:`RFClassifier`                       Implements a random forest of decision trees,
                                                                                      see the :doc:`random forest tutorial<../../algorithms/rf>`.
 :doxy:`SigmoidFitRpropNLL`                :doxy:`SigmoidModel`                       Optimizes the parameters of a sigmoid to fit a validation
                                                                                      dataset via backpropagation on the negative log-likelihood.